Opioids and Adolescents

 There are a number of concrete ways that parents, family members, and other concerned adults can help prevent opioid misuse among adolescents.
 The fact that the adolescent brain is still growing means that teens are vulnerable to addiction, but the adolescent brain also is ripe for learning healthy habits and behavior.

 Caring adults can make sure that adolescents who are struggling with opioid misuse get appropriate treatment and support.
-Few adolescents with an opioid use disorder (OUD) receive treatment.
+Few adolescents with an opioid use disorder receive treatment.
 For example, between 2001 and 2014 only one in four insured youth with an OUD received treatment.
-Females were less likely to receive treatment than males, and youth who were Hispanic or African American were less likely to receive treatment than their non-Hispanic white counterparts.
+Females were less likely to receive treatment than males, and youth who were Hispanic or black were less likely to receive treatment than their non-Hispanic white counterparts.7

 To help prevent opioid misuse, those who care about and for adolescents should:

 - Treat pain cautiously.
-Adolescents often are initially exposed to opioids through prescriptions; dentist prescriptions account for 31 percent of adolescents’ first exposure to opioids.
-Some promising alternatives for pain management already exist, while others are being developed.
-Health care providers should turn to other treatment options before prescribing opioids for acute and chronic pain.
+Adolescents often are initially exposed to opioids through prescriptions; dentist prescriptions account for 31 percent of adolescents’ first exposure to opioids.8 Some promising alternatives for pain management already exist, while others are being developed.
+Healthcare providers should turn to other treatment options before prescribing opioids for acute and chronic pain.
 The National Institutes of Health has pain information for health professionals, and the Turn the Tide pain treatment toolbox also has a range of resources.

 How to Get Help